-The ultimate guide to Puglia
+The Ultimate Guide to Puglia

-Where to stay
+Where to Stay in Puglia

 Castel del Monte

-Like no other in Italy, the cathedral is Italy has mosaics, skulls, crypts and very different imagery.
-Built by the Normans in the 11th century, a mosaic covers its entire floor – a tree of life balanced on the back of two elephants.
-The mosaic was created by a monk called Pantaleone in 1165, whose vision of heaven hell incorporated elements from the classics, religion and even superstitions such as Adam and Eve, Hercules and King Arthur.
-There is also a dungeon like a crypt and the bones and skulls of Otranto martyrs on display.
+One of Italy’s most renowned religious buildings, Otranto Cathedral is famous for its collection of the skulls of the city’s ancient martyrs.
+Founded by the Normans in the 11th century, a mosaic covers its entire floor – a tree of life balanced on the back of two elephants.
+The design was by a monk, whose vision of heaven and hell incorporated elements from the classics, religion and even superstitions such as Adam and Eve, Hercules and King Arthur.
+It is certainly a unique place to visit.

 Basilica di San Nicola